-A heat wave is a period of extreme hot weather, accompanied by high humidity from time to time, especially in oceanic climate countries.
+A heatwave is a period of extremely hot weather, accompanied by high humidity from time to time, especially in oceanic climate countries.

 The topic about Heat Waves and their risks are featured in the General Studies section of the UPSC Prelims Exam.